kaka89/springboot-weixin/README.md

-# SpringCloud-weixin
+# SpringCloud-WeChat
-This project is build with springboot, and all this is for WeChat Official Account service
+This project is build with springboot, and the main purpose of this project is to give a easy way to build service for wechat